 The Apostle Paul uses this chapter and similar passages in Isaiah (29:16, 41:25, 45:9, 64:8) in his argument in Romans 9:21.
 We don’t like the idea of being clay to God’s moulding.
 What is the message here for the Presbyterian Church, and for your congregation in particular?

-It’s Jesus that opens our eyes to the framework that God has set in place.
+It is Jesus that opens our eyes to the framework that God has set in place.

-Yes, we are the clay.
-Yes, He is the potter.
+Yes.
+He is the potter.

 * Father God,